Recipes

 The only thing I changed from their version was to serve the pancake folded once (like in Vietnam) and I added turmeric powder to the dough (Jett’s idea).
 It’s filled with cooked bean sprouts, fried tofu, pickled radish and chopped peanuts.
 And topped with ajaat — slightly pickled cucumber salad.
 It’s like Southern Thailand meets Southern Vietnam!

-Bánh Xèo, misinterpreted
+Bánh Xèo, Thai style

 Makes two crêpes